portworx/px-docs/scheduler/mesosphere-dcos/portworx-volumes.md

   }
 }
 ```
+An example spec file for mysql can be found [here](/scheduler/mesosphere-dcos/mysql_marathon_ucr.json)

 #### Provisioning Volumes

 If the volume `px_vol` does not already exist, a new volume with default parameters will be created.
 The volume will be
 mounted under `/data` in the container Heres's how you can specify inline paramters for volume creation:
-See this [link](https://github.com/portworx/px-docs/blob/gh-pages/scheduler/mesosphere-dcos/inline.md) for more information
+See this [link](/scheduler/mesosphere-dcos/inline.html) for more information

 ### Custom Frameworks: